WalletHub, Financial Company

 Credit cards with annual fees are worth it when they save you more than they cost you, especially if your savings exceed what the best no annual fee credit cards available to you would provide.
 Paying an annual fee on a credit card can unlock bigger initial rewards bonuses, higher ongoing earning rates, and a variety of additional benefits.
 But you need to make sure you get your money’s worth and actually use the perks you’re paying extra for.
+If you don't, a credit card that does not charge annual fees may offer better long-term value.

 Times When a Credit Card Annual Fee Is Worth It